St John Ambulance

 The Promise

-We are confident in the delivery of our training.
 On successful completion of the course and application to careers@stjohnvic.com.au, graduates will be guaranteed an initial telephone interview for vacant Patient Transport Officer positions in the Non-Emergency Patient Transport division.

 Watch how Harry is furthering his career as a Patient Transport Officer with St John